Nagwa-Limited-Community/Glyphs-MATH-Plugin/README.md

 To install from Git, clone this repository, open `MATHPlugin.glyphsPlugin` in Glyphs (e.g. by double clicking or drag and drop), and Glyphs will prompt you to install it.
-Select Install, and when asked whether to Copy or Alias the plugin, Alias is preferred so that the plugin gets updated when the local clone is updated without having to install again.
+Select Install, and when asked whether to Copy or Alias the plug-in, Alias is preferred so that the plug-in gets updated when the local clone is updated without having to install again.

+The plug-in requires FontTools and Vanilla modules, make sure to install them from _Window → Plugin Manger → Modules_.

-Restart Glyphs and the plugin should be ready (when the plug-in is updated Glyphs should be restarted as well, to use the new version).
+Restart Glyphs and the plug-in should be ready (when the plug-in is updated Glyphs should be restarted as well, to use the new version).

 Usage